rolansen/rolansen.github.io/neutral_landscape_models/grfs_and_randomsets.md

 Since the intensity surface is a random field derived from our first GRF, we can think of our Poisson process as a Cox process, which is just a Poisson process where the intensity is random.

 Now we can create the grains.
 I'll keep the grain radius distribution uniform, so any value between 2 units and 4 units is equally likely for all germs.
-We'll sample from this distribution so we have one value for each germ, then create the grains using the st_buffer() function from sf:
+We'll sample from this distribution so we have one value for each germ, then create the grains using sf::st_buffer():
 {% highlight R %}
 min_radius <- 2
 max_radius <- 4